decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 ### Texture tweens

-Make a texture slide smoothly by using a `Tween`, with the `TextureMove` mode.
-The tween gradually changes the value of the `offset` or the `tiling` properties of a texture in a smooth and optimized way.
+Make a texture slide smoothly by using a `Tween` component, set up with the `TextureMove` mode.
+The tween gradually changes the value of the `offset` or the `tiling` properties of a texture over a period of time, in a smooth and optimized way.

 {{< hint warning >}}
 **📔 Note**: Texture Tweens are a feature that's only supported in the DCL 2.0 desktop client.